artinfaghanzadeh/Prime_recognition/README.md

 # **Important thing that you have to know before run project😎**

-This project was built by artin faghanzadeh [(Linkedin Page)](www.linkedin.com/in/artin-faghanzadeh)
+This project was built by artin faghanzadeh.
+Visit Linkedin page using this adress : https://www.linkedin.com/in/artin-faghanzadeh/

 ## 1 - What the project does?